-Please note- there is a 4 ticket limit for this show in the pavilion OR an 8 ticket limit for lawn per household, customer, credit card number, phone number or email address.
-Patrons exceeding the ticket limit will have their order cancelled automatically & without notice.
+Please note- there is a 4 ticket limit for this show in the pavilion OR an 8 ticket limit for lawn per person.
+No refunds or exchanges.

 Note to ridesharers, walkers, bussers, carpoolers & cyclists: If you have made other transportation arrangements, there's no need to select parking.

 Click HERE to select your parking for this showhttp://www.merriweathermusic.com/event/1431203/